alexismrosales/url_shortener/README.md

   - <p align="justify"> Admin management: The admin will be able to log in the system and manage the different URLs config.</p>

-  - <p align="justify"> Create new URL: The users will be able to create a new URL if it doesn't exist, before that there will be extra options to short the URL like title, custom back-half URL or generate a QR Code of the shorten URL.  </p>
+  - <p align="justify"> Create new URL: The users will be able to create a new URL if it doesn't exist, before that there will be extra options to short the URL like title, custom back-half URL or generate a QR Code of the shorten URL or set a expiration date.  </p>

   - <p align="justify"> Track shortened URL: The users can track any URL shortened before, it will show statistics information like unique clicks (clicks for different users), geolocalization and devices used.</p>

+  - <p align="justify"> Friendly interface: The users will be able to acces to the service by a webpage or installing a CLI app which allows the user to all funcionalities. </p>

   Non-functional requirements